-Located on the foothills of Alborz Mountains at an altitude of 1278 meters, Qazvin is one of the most historical cities of Iran and once was the capital for part of the Safavid history.
+Located on the foothills of Alborz Mountain range at an altitude of 1278 meters, Qazvin is one of the most historical cities of Iran and once was the capital for part of the Safavid history.
 Sights of Qazvin has given this city the first rank in having historical buildings in the country; so in case you wish to see Qazvin’s all curiosities, you have to spend a few days here, and even one trip may not be enough.
 Qazvin was also a crossing point for traders and merchants due to the Silk Road.
 Qazvin is also home to many great Iranian Artists such as Mir Emad Qazvini (1554-1615) and in addition to all this, is also a city of delicious dishes and sweets.

 Darb-e kooshk, Qazvin, Iran